Abdallah Aich

-Abdallah Mohamad Fadel Aich (عَبْد الله مُحَمَّد فَاضِل عَيْش, /apc-LB/; born 5 October 1995) is a Lebanese footballer who plays as a left-back for club Tripoli.
+Abdallah Mohamad Fadel Aich (عبد الله محمد فاضل عيش, /apc-LB/; born 5 October 1995) is a Lebanese footballer who plays as a left-back for club Tripoli.

 Club career

 Aich started his career at Mawadda Tripoli, before moving to Nejmeh's youth team.
 He made his Lebanese Premier League debut on 6 May 2013, in a 2–1 loss against Safa.
 In 2015, Aich moved to Eintracht Nordhorn in Germany, playing 25 games and scoring four.

-He then returned to Nejmeh in 2016, before being loaned out to Egtmaaey for one year the same year.
+He then returned to Nejmeh in 2016, before being loaned out to Ijtimaii for one year the same year.
 Upon returning from loan, Aich was sold Tripoli in 2017.
 Having made 33 appearances in two seasons, he returned to Nejmeh in 2019.

 In July 2022, Aich joined cross-city rivals Ansar on a free transfer.
+On 19 August 2026, Aich's contract with Tripoli was extended for one year.

 International career

 Aich was called up by Lebanon U20 for the 2013 Jeux de la Francophonie.
 He made his senior debut for Lebanon on 10 October 2019, playing the full 90 minutes in a 2–1 home win against Turkmenistan in the 2022 FIFA World Cup qualifiers.